nickojelly/nickojelly.github.io/content/en/blog/vectoredIn.md

 author: ["Nick Barlow"]
 ---

-In today's rapidly evolving job market, especially in fields like AI and Machine Learning, understanding trends and opportunities can be challenging.
-That's why I'm excited to introduce VectoredIn, a project I recently developed as part of the Weaviate Machine Learning Engineer challenge.

 ## What is VectoredIn?

 VectoredIn is a web application that brings a new perspective to job market analysis.
 By leveraging advanced natural language processing and machine learning techniques, it allows users to visualize and explore job listings in a unique, three-dimensional space.